 Cats eye quartz is also fairly commonly seen but does not deserve the technical appellation.
 In fact, it is one of these quartz stones that is discussed in the next section.

-Tigers eye is also a chatoyant gemstone but the effect is not the same as that of cymophane.
-First of all, tigers eye is a quartz although some of the honey colored tigers eye stones are sometimes sold as the true cats eye cymophane, especially if the stone in question does not have significant banding.
-This banded effect of the lighter and darker areas is reminiscent of the striping on a tiger’s coat.
+Tiger’s eye is also a chatoyant gemstone but the effect is not the same as that of cymophane.
+First of all, tiger’s eye is a quartz although some of the honey colored tigers eye stones are sometimes sold as the true cats eye cymophane, especially if the stone in question does not have significant banding.

 It is a popular stone for men’s jewelry as well as being often formed into beads for necklaces and earrings.
 It is a bit softer than cymophane, having a hardness of 7 as do most of its quartz family relatives.
 It has a silky luster and takes a nice high polish easily.